N-Le-1/cs332/hw1/README_HW1.md

   - a function checking if the int is prime or not.
   - a function that generates the closest prime number below the given int.
   - a function that adds the sum of the integers in a number. ex.(123 = (1+2+3 = 6).
-The function will first check if the given int is
+The function will first check if the given int is a prime number and not 3 or 5.
+If this is true, then the program will output: "Go Blazers".
+If one of the conditions is false, the program will go to the next condition and check if the int is divisble by both 5 and 3.
+If so, the output will be "UAB CS 332&532".
+If this condition fails, the next condition will take the given int and use the help of one of the functions I created to generate the sum of the digitis in the given int and check if it is divisible by 3.
+If so, the program will output, "CS".

 ### UABNumber()
 This function returns a double